rjake/shinyobjects/cran-comments.md

 ## Test environments
-* local R installation, R 3.6.2
+* local R installation, R 3.6.3
-* ubuntu 16.04 (on travis-ci), R 3.6.2
+* ubuntu 16.04 (on travis-ci), R 3.6.3
 * win-builder (devel)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-* Minor fixes to improve user experience and minimize the need to reference documentation.
-Currently convert_selection() will not work if the user doesn't specify the environment.
-This patch will prompt the user for the environment.
+* This iteration returns more reactive objects than v 0.1.1 This version gives the user access to output$... objects and the results of eventReactive() and reactiveValues().
+There is a bit of refactored code for more robust logic and bug fixes for the objects returned to the user.